 You and your spouse are eligible for coverage if you are a Member of the Reserve Officers Association.
 If you are over age 65, you must be ineligible for Medicare benefits.
-Your unmarried dependent children up to age 21 (23 if full-time students) are eligible for coverage.
+Your unmarried dependent children up to age 21 (23 if full-time students or 26 if enrolled in TRICARE Young Adult) are eligible for coverage.

 The only way your ReserveCare Plan can be canceled is: if in the unlikely event the Master Policy is canceled for everybody, if you wish to end coverage, if you stop paying your premiums, if you are no longer covered by TRICARE, the first premium due on or next following the date you became eligible for Medicare, or if you are no longer a Member of ROA.
 Your dependent's coverage will remain in effect as long as your coverage is active, premiums are paid, and dependents meet the eligibility requirements.
 In the event of your death, their coverage continues as long as premiums are paid.

 Your ReserveCare protection begins on the first day of the month after your enrollment form and first premium are received, as long as you’re an ROA Member in good standing.
 If on that date you are Confined in a Hospital, your coverage will become effective on the first day after your discharge.

 |Type of Insurance